-Wright Balance® Matching Characteristics of Center of Mass, Hip Turn and Lead Knee at the Top of the Swing by Core Zone
+Matching Characteristics of Center of Mass, Hip Turn and Lead Knee at the Top of the Swing by Core Zone (WEB 5)

 Copyright, Wright Balance® 2021

-In this EBook you will "view" PGA and LPGA Tour players and their matching positions at the top of the swing by CORE ZONE: Anterior Zone (Upper Core); Interior Zone (Middle Core) & Posterior Zone (Lower Core).
+In this EBook you will "view" PGA and LPGA Tour players and their matching positions at the top of the swing by CORE ZONE: Upper Core Zone; Middle Core Zone & Lower Core Zone.

 Many players have told me they want to use their body because they want to hit it further.
 If you are reading this and your belief is that you want to use your body to hit the ball further, please note Mike Austin, the last image in the Anterior Zone (Upper Core) Players that follow.
 Mike Austin is an Anterior Zone / Upper Core Player.
 Mike played in the US Senior Open in 1974 at the age of 64.
 At 6 feet 2 inches, Mike Austin is credited with the longest drive on record (515 yards) during that PGA Tour event.
 At that event, Mike used a 43.5" steel shafted persimmon wood driver.
 During his career, Mike won 40 some long long drive contests.

 Please know that a body swinger is not necessarily the longest driver of the ball.
 The best indicator of a player who drives the ball the furthest is the most efficient use of the ground.
-Anatomical factors such as wing span to height and leg length to torso ratio, grip, stance width, posture and most importantly, SEQUENCING OF MOTION play a role in the ground reaction forces.
-These factors and the player's natural strength, core symmetry at address with square hips and shoulders at address are the best indicators of distance potential.
+Anatomical factors such as wing span to height and leg length to torso ratio, grip, stance width, posture and most importantly, BALANCE & SEQUENCING OF MOTION each play a role in the ground reaction forces, the source of power.

 SEQUENCING OF MOTION